Edebone Weber Gilley's Shield

 The purpose of this Policy is to protect and maintain the integrity of our sport, protect against any efforts to impact improperly the result of any match or event, establish a uniform rule and consistent scheme of enforcement and penalties and adhere to the National Policy on Match-fixing in Sport as agreed by Australian Governments on 10 June 2011.

 Softball Australia’s Pregnancy Guidelines have been prepared to assist in managing issues involving pregnancy amongst Softball players and officials.
 These Guidelines are based on the ASC's Pregnancy Guidelines which supports the position that the person in question should be given the opportunity to decide for herself, in consultation with her medical advisers, whether or not to participate in sport whilst pregnant.

-These general guidelines examine how risk management can be applied to an organisation and its activities.
+This Policy examine how risk management can be applied to an organisation and its activities.
 In all cases a risk management plan must be specific to the particular Member States, Association or Club.

 Risk management is a procedure to reduce potential legal liability.
 It is a proactive system which attempts to identify and address potential problem areas before they actually lead to reactively defending legal proceedings.
 The aim is a safer environment and "legally safer" operational procedures.
 Education of all people involved, their acceptance of the importance of risk management, and open communication of ideas is vital to a risk management plan’s success.

 TouTourTours and TournamentsTouInternational, overseas or interstate tours may only be arranged on terms and conditions specified by Softball Australia.
 The purpose of this policy is to provide a framework for:

 The purpose of this document is to communicate clearly the terms and conditions under which the Softball Australia website is made available to visitors to our website.
 A person’s use of the website constitutes their agreement to all such terms.